Cross-dev from Linux

 Numbering

-The user's build is what they say it is.
-If something looks like staleness, the answer is to find a real root cause in code — a missing include, a wrong field path, an autogen mismatch — not to lecture about CW8 caches or zip-extraction failures.
-If you genuinely think a previously-shipped file may need to be reshipped because symptoms continued, just include it in the next zip with no narration about why.
-DIRECTIVE #1 in CLAUDE.md.
+The build is what it is.
+If something looks like staleness, the answer is to find a real root cause in code — a missing include, a wrong field path, an autogen mismatch — rather than blaming CW8 caches or zip-extraction failures.
+If a previously-shipped file may need to be re-shipped because symptoms continued, just include it in the next tar with no fanfare.

 4. Diagnostics: file-backed log + hardware-only verification